comp-lin-alg/comp-lin-alg-course/doc/source/L4_LU_decomposition.rst

    for a memory-efficient 'in-place' algorithm in which the matrix `A` is modified until it contains the values for `L` and `U`.

-   The :func:`cla_utils.exercises6.LU_inplace` function has been left unimplemented.
+   `(\ddagger)` The :func:`cla_utils.exercises6.LU_inplace` function has been left unimplemented.
 It should implement this in-place low-storage procedure, applying the changes to the provided matrix `A`.
 The test script ``test_exercises6.py`` in the ``test`` directory will test this function.

 .. proof:exercise::

-   The LU factorisation requires 3 loops (this is why it has a cubic FLOP count).
+   `(\ddagger)` The LU factorisation requires 3 loops (this is why it has a cubic FLOP count).
 In the algorithm above, there are two explicit loops and one explicit one (in the slice notation).
 It is possible to rewrite this in a single loop, using an outer product.
 Identify this outer product, and update :func:`cla_utils.exercises6.LU_inplace` to make use of this reformulation (using :func:`numpy.outer`).
 Do you notice any improvement in speed?

 .. proof:exercise::

-   The function :func:`cla_utils.exercises6.solve_L` has been left unimplemented.
+   `(\ddagger)` The function :func:`cla_utils.exercises6.solve_L` has been left unimplemented.
 It should use forward substitution to solve lower triangular systems.
 The interfaces are set so that multiple right hand sides can be provided and solved at the same time.
 The functions should only use one loop over the rows of `L`, to efficiently solve the multiple problems.
 The test script ``test_exercises6.py`` in the ``test`` directory will test these functions.

 .. proof:exercise::

-   Propose an algorithm to use the LU factorisation to compute the inverse of a matrix.
+   `(\ddagger)` Propose an algorithm to use the LU factorisation to compute the inverse of a matrix.
 The functions :func:`cla_utils.exercises6.inverse_LU` has been left unimplemented.
 Complete it using your algorithm, using functions developed in the previous exercises where possible.
 The test script ``test_exercises6.py`` in the ``test`` directory will test these functions.